 Pakke.dks Chat Solution

-When the digital chat solution reduces inbound customer inquiries and generates more sales
+When the digital chat solution handles 80% of customer inquiries

 To most people who opened a business school textbook or heard the “Increase revenue and reduce cost” mantra, it might sound like a dream scenario – yet, it is what Ulrik Kjær Larsen, owner of pakke.dk, and his 12 man team who offer shipping services in Denmark, Sweden and Norway experience.